 Oats are an inexpensive source of protein that you can add to a lot of things such as cottage cheese and Greek yogurt (see above), as well as to milk, nuts and fresh fruit.

-One cup contain around 6 grams of protein, so while this isn’t as high as some of the other foods on this list, their versatility and ability to pair with a lot of foods makes them a useful source of extra protein for pregnant women.
+One cup contain around 6 grams, so while this isn’t as high as some of the other foods on this list, their versatility and ability to pair with a lot of foods makes them a useful way yo get in a few extra grams per day.

 5. Peanut Butter With Apple